-- Don’t make them too long.
+- Keep them to a reasonable length.
+Fifteen to twenty’s our sweet spot.
 A few big activities can fill a bucket just as well as hundreds of little ones.

 - Steady pacing.
 We don’t bother scheduling our entire bucket list in advance.
 Instead, every Sunday or Monday we decide on one or two activities to knock off in the coming week.

 - Reminders: Use a reminders app to share and sync your summer bucket list.
 Kim and I both have iPhones, so we use Apple Reminders (see photo above) to manage and monitor our bucket lists.
 Our grocery lists, too, but those are more boring.

 - City Guides: If you live in a city, check out Airbnb’s little-known things to do guides.
 They’re a consolidation of the recommendations from all the hosts in a particular city.
 We often use them to uncover new restaurants and attractions to visit, even in our hometown of Vancouver.

 - Saved Places: Speaking of little-known, not enough people make the most of Google Maps’ Saved Places functionality.
 Here’s how to unleash its full potential.

 Bucket lists are not an original idea, but I bet you don’t have one for your summer.
 And I bet that using one would help you make the most of it.